kandicepereira82/Vibecode-Studentopia-repo/README.md

   - Evening (5 PM - 9 PM): "Good evening, [username]!"
   - Night (9 PM - 5 AM): "Great work today, [username]!"
 - **Motivational Sub-Messages**: Random encouraging phrases to start your session
-- **Smart Task Reminders**: Study Pal provides friendly reminders based on your task status
+- **Smart Task Reminders**: Studentopia Companion provides friendly reminders based on your task status
   - "You have 3 tasks due today — let's do this!"
   - "No tasks for today yet.
 Let's add your goals!"
   - "Amazing!
 You've completed all tasks today! 🎉"